-The annual examinations take place in November-December for students in 30-week courses, and in September for students in 21- and 24-week courses.
+Most annual examinations take place in November-December although some are held in the mid-year recess.
 Timetables showing time and place at which individual examinations will be held are posted on the central notice boards, which are in the Bio-Medical Building, Central Lecture Block, Dalton Building, Main Building and Western ground-archway area.
 Misreading of the timetable is not an acceptable excuse for failure to attend an examination.
 Examination results are posted to the term addresses of students.
 No results will be given by telephone.